ibm-cloud-docs/openshift/openshift_versions.md

 # Version information and update actions
 {: #openshift_versions}

-Red Hat OpenShift on IBM Cloud clusters run at OpenShift version 3.11, which includes the Kubernetes project version 1.11.
+{{site.data.keyword.openshiftlong}} clusters run at OpenShift version 3.11, which includes the Kubernetes project version 1.11.
 The worker node operating system is Red Hat Enterprise Linux 7.
 {: shortdesc}

 For more information about the OpenShift  and Kubernetes project versions, review the following information.